seed-labs/seed-emulator/docs/user_manual/internet/ca.md

 ```

-## CA Service
+## CA Service and CA Server

-The `CAService` class is a service that uses the root certificates from the `RootCAStore` to serve the PKI infrastructure.
+The `CAService` class is a service that creates `CAServer`s which use the `RootCAStore` to serve the PKI infrastructures.

 The `CAService` class for now only supports the following, but
 it can be easily extended to support other certificate types.